inkorange/documentor/README.md

-# Documentor
+# DocSpark

 **Simple, automatic component documentation for React**

-Documentor automatically generates beautiful, interactive documentation for your React components.
-Just add a simple config file and a few JSDoc annotations, then generate a complete documentation site—no story files, no complex setup required.
+DocSpark automatically generates beautiful, interactive documentation for your React components.
+Just add a simple config file and a few JSDoc tags, then generate a complete documentation site—no story files, no complex setup required.

 🚀 **Simpler than Storybook** • 📦 **Works with existing components** • ⚡ **Minimal configuration**